Request a Quote

 Heat transfer, mass transfer and increased control

 The most touted benefits of flow chemistry compared with batch chemistry are improved heat transfer and mixing, which lead to improved overall control.
 Due to the much smaller volume of a flow reactor compared with the batch reactor that would be required for the same process, the surface to volume ratio of the flow reactor is much higher.
 This increased surface to volume ratio leads to greatly improved heat transfer.
 In addition, highly efficient micromixers can be used in flow chemistry, reducing the mixing time needed for the reactants/reagents.
 The improved mixing and heat transfer reduce the quantity of byproducts that can form due to concentration and temperature inhomogeneities (hotspots).
-Examples of efficient micromixers containing triangular structures are shown in Figure 2.
 The improved heat and mass transfer leads to increased control in flow reactions compared with batch reactions, due to the elimination of irregularities in the composition and temperature of the reaction mixture.3 Furthermore, reaction times can be accurately controlled by changing the flow rate in the reactor.

 The efficient mixing and heat transfer in flow reactors allow the use of highly reactive materials, such as organolithium compounds and Grignard reagents, without the need to run these reactions at very low temperatures or adding the reagents very slowly.
 4,5 In these cases, the fast temperature rise that would result in a batch reaction is avoided due to efficient heat transfer, while the efficient mixing prevents local excesses of the reagents.
 Nitration reactions are another example of reactions that can benefit from the improved heat transfer in flow reactors compared with batch reactors.2,4